 If for any reason you cannot keep up the mortgage repayments, you should speak to your bank immediately (before defaulting on repayments) to discuss the options available.

 Further information on mortgages in Spain is available from the Spanish Mortgage Association.

-The Spanish tax authority is called the Agencia Tributaria.
-It provides some information on its website in English.
+The Spanish tax authority, the Agencia Tributaria provides some information on its website in English.

 Complaints against the legal system

-If you have a complaint about the way a court has handled your case, you can present a complaint to the General Council of the Judiciary.
+If you have a complaint about the way a court has handled your case, contact the General Council of the Judiciary.

 Before you complete your property purchase you should make sure that:

 - you have seen the land registry extract (nota simple), available from the Colegio de Registradores (translations into English for an additional fee), and checked the following details

 - the property and land for sale match the details registered and the sellers are the registered owner(s)